What is myofascial pain and why haven't I heard of it?

 The websites mentioned above adequately describe the physical nature of MPS/CMP and some everyday activities that affect MPS/CMP.
 However, only a few websites touch on how emotions can lead to, trigger, or exacerbate myofascial pain.
 For example, the Cleveland Clinic website notes that stress and anxiety can also cause myofascial pain.
 From my experience and research, emotions can play a critical role in myofascial pain as well as in many other chronic pain conditions (and possibly many other chronic illnesses).

 While some websites indicate that “trauma to muscle” may contribute to MPS/CMP, they do not discuss the effects of emotional trauma on MPS.
 This oversight is despite the fact that many scholarly articles and several books discuss the connection between physical pain and emotional trauma.
-For more information, click on the Trauma & Chronic Pain tab and see Trauma and pain resources under the Resources tab).
+For more information, click on the Trauma & Chronic Pain tab and see Trauma and pain resources within the Resources page).

 For some people, simply addressing the emotional component of chronic pain is all they need to heal.
 For others, healing requires addressing the emotional component in combination with using other modalities, some of which may or may not be the placebo effect in play.
 But I'm all for the placebo effect if it works to eliminate pain!
 For more in-depth coverage of treatment approaches, click on the Treatments tab.